IllinoisLegalAidOnline/website-docs/docs/source/dhi_diagnosis.rst

     * One debt entity is created for each type of debt returned
     * The debt type is stored to the Prioritized debt type taxonomy term id

-.. note:: debt name does not appear to be stored as of 2/21; what are we doing with metadata?

 Once completed, the user is then directed to their summary and next steps, or to a prioritization summary, depending on how the responded to the diagnosis tool.